tychonievich/coa1-fall2018/markdown/bool.md

 which is why all three sets continue to be used today.
 We'll use all three interchangeably in this chapter.

-The basic operations on bits where discussed extensively by George Boole and the rules governing them are eponymously named "Boolean algebra."
+The basic operations on bits were discussed extensively by George Boole and the rules governing them are eponymously named "Boolean algebra."
 This algebra is widely used in the branch of philosophy called "formal logic."
 It is also the foundation of digital circuit design,